aliyzd95/simple-Agentic-RAG/README.md

-# RAG Multi-Agent Project
+# ُSimple RAG Multi-Agent Project

 This project is an AI system built on a multi-agent architecture using LangChain.
 A primary Router Agent is responsible for analyzing user queries and dispatching them to one of three specialized agents:

 1.  **Gaming Store Agent:** Answers questions about products, orders, and customers by querying a PostgreSQL database.
-2.  **AI Learning Platform Agent:** Answers questions about courses, students, and instructors by querying a MongoDB database.
+2.  **AILearning Platform Agent:** Answers questions about courses, students, and instructors by querying a MongoDB database.
 3.  **Weather Agent:** Provides real-time weather information for any city using an external API.

 ---